Date of Easter: Details

 This method of computation has several subtleties:

 Every other lunar month has only 29 days, so one day must have two (of the 30) epact labels assigned to it.
 The reason for moving around the epact label "xxv/25" rather than any other seems to be the following: According to Dionysius (in his introductory letter to Petronius), the Nicene council, on the authority of Eusebius, established that the first month of the ecclesiastical lunar year (the paschal month) should start between 8 March and 5 April inclusive, and the 14th day fall between 21 March and 18 April inclusive, thus spanning a period of (only) 29 days.
 A new moon on 7 March, which has epact label "xxiv", has its 14th day (full moon) on 20 March, which is too early (not following 20 March).
 So years with an epact of "xxiv", if the lunar month beginning on 7 March had 30 days, would have their paschal new moon on 6 April, which is too late: The full moon would fall on 19 April, and Easter could be as late as 26 April.
 In the Julian calendar the latest date of Easter was 25 April, and the Gregorian reform maintained that limit.
 So the paschal full moon must fall no later than 18 April and the new moon on 5 April, which has epact label "xxv".
 5 April must therefore have its double epact labels "xxiv" and "xxv".
-Then epact "xxv" must be treated differently, as explained in the paragraph above.
+Then epact "xxv" must be treated differently, as explained in the previous section.

 The frequency distribution for the date of Easter is ill-defined, because every 100 to 300 years the mapping from golden number to epact changes, and the long-term frequency distribution is only valid over a period of millions of years (see below), whereas the system will certainly not be used for that long.

 The present mapping, valid from 1900 to 2199, gives Easter dates with highly varying frequencies.
 March 22 can never occur, whereas March 31 occurs 13 times in this 300-year span.